labsyspharm/minerva-cloud/README.md

 ## Instructions

 1. Deploy the common cloudformation infrastructure
+2. Deploy the cognito cloudformation infrastructure
-2. Build the Batch AMI
+3. Build the Batch AMI
-3. Deploy the Batch cloudformation infrastructure
+4. Deploy the Batch cloudformation infrastructure
-4. Deploy the db serverless infrastructure
+5. Deploy the db serverless infrastructure
-5. Deploy the batch serverless infrastructure
+6. Deploy the batch serverless infrastructure
-6. Deploy the api serverless infrastructure
+7. Deploy the api serverless infrastructure
-7. Run AWS lambda `initdb` method to initialise the database
+8. Run AWS lambda `initdb` method to initialise the database